fido-device-onboard/pri-fidoiot/README.md

     **NOTE**: Docker secrets are only available to swarm services, not to standalone containers.
 To use this feature, consider adapting your container to run as a service.
 Stateful containers can typically run with a scale of 1 without changing the container code.

+    **NOTE**: Make sure to clean `api-user.pem` of the owner component, If connections to the external Rendezvous service are failing.
+With certificates present in `api-user.pem` the owner component tries to perform an mTLS connection with the external Rendezvous component.

 ### Specifying Subject alternate names for the Web/HTTPS self-signed certificate.

 When the http server starts for the first time it will generate a self-signed certificate for https protocol.